-There have been no major changes in accounting policy in 2015/16.
+There have been no major changes in accounting policy in 2016/17.

-The accounts for 2015/16 consist of the following key statements:
+The accounts for 2016/17 consist of the following key statements:

-- The Statement of Responsibilities declares the respective responsibilities of the Council and the Head of Finance for the production of the Statement of Accounts. - The Comprehensive Income & Expenditure Statement shows all income and expenditure incurred by the Council throughout the year; it includes day-to-day transactions from running the organisation as well gains / losses on assets and pension liabilities.
+- The Statement of Responsibilities declares the respective responsibilities of the Council and the Head of Finance for the production of the Statement of Accounts. - The Expenditure and Funding Analysis is a note to the financial statements, rather than a key statement.
+It shows all income and expenditure incurred by the Council throughout the year under statutory funding provisions and the adjustments that are required to these figures to produce the Comprehensive Income & Expenditure Statement under generally accepted accounting practices. - The Comprehensive Income & Expenditure Statement shows all income and expenditure incurred by the Council throughout the year; it includes day-to-day transactions from running the organisation as well gains / losses on assets and pension liabilities.
 The total comprehensive income and expenditure shown represents the total movement in the Council's reserves during the year. - The Movement in Reserves Statement summarises the changes in balances on the Council's reserves in the year.
 Reserves are classified as either usable or unusable.
 Usable reserves include the unallocated General Fund Balance, Earmarked Revenue Reserves and the Capital Receipts Reserve.
 These are the reserves that the Council can apply to future expenditure subject to statutory conditions (e.g. the Capital Receipts Reserve can only be used to finance capital expenditure).
 Unusable reserves such as the Capital Adjustment Account and Revaluation Reserve generally reflect the timing differences between the purchase and the consumption of economic benefits of assets. - The Balance Sheet shows the financial position of the Council and discloses the assets and liabilities for all Council Services.
-At the balance sheet date the net worth of the Council was £152.0M. - The Cash Flow Statement summarises the Council's cash transactions for the year. - The Collection Fund records all income from Council Tax and business rates.
-Expenditure includes payments to central government, Hampshire County Council (HCC), Hampshire Fire & Rescue (HFRA) and the Council's General Fund in respect of business rates' income; and precepts to HCC, HFRA, Hampshire Police Authority, local parish/town councils and the Council's own demand on the Collection Fund in respect of council tax.
+At the balance sheet date the net worth of the Council was £152.4M. - The Cash Flow Statement summarises the Council's cash transactions for the year. - The Collection Fund records all income from Council Tax and business rates.
+Expenditure includes payments to central government, Hampshire County Council (HCC), Hampshire Fire & Rescue (HFRA) and the Council's General Fund in respect of business rates' income; and precepts to HCC, HFRA, Hampshire Police Authority, local parish/town councils and the Council's own demand on the Collection Fund in respect of Council Tax.
 The Collection Fund is not incorporated within the Comprehensive Income & Expenditure Statement as it reflects the statutory requirement for billing authorities to maintain a separate Collection Fund.